 This website forms the ongoing archive of Deep Time Agency and is always under construction.

-Deep Time Agency is an artistic research initiative that recontextualizes archaeological and other historical objects in industrially changed landscapes.
+Deep Time Agency is an artistic research initiative that recontextualizes archaeological and paleontological objects in industrially changed landscapes.
 By highlighting objects exposed by industrial excavations, we seek to develop a sense of belonging in the disrupted landscapes themselves and in the Anthropocene era.

 Alexander von Humboldt - Ideen zu einer Geographie der Pflanzen.
 Tübingen 1807, reimagined